Retail operations intelligence platform

 Dashboard Sales Inventory Purchase Orders Invoice & Billings Suppliers Expenses Employees Reports Settings

-This structure allows store managers to move quickly between operational areas while maintaining a consistent mental model of the system.
+This structure allows users to move quickly between related operational areas while preserving a stable mental model across the platform.

 Information architecture page